Democratic Republic of the Congo (1990-first combat deaths)

 5. March 23 Movement / Mouvement du 23-Mars / Congolese Revolutionary Army (M23): M23 was formed in April 2012 following the organized defection of approximately 300 troops from FARDC.
 Prior to the March 2009 Peace Accord, these troops had fought for the CNDP.
 Originally led by Bosco Ntaganda – former CNDP Chief of Staff, later a FARDC General – M23 claimed that its mutiny was motivated by the unwillingness of President Kabila to implement the Accord.
 Ntaganda was transferred to the International Criminal Court to face charges of war crimes and crimes against humanity in 2013 after surrendering at the U.S. Embassy in Rwanda.
 Hundreds of loyalists fled to Rwanda with him, weakening the M23.
 The M23, composed primarily of Tutsis, actively opposes the Hutu-based FDLR, as well as Mai-Mai militias.
 The UN Security Council has reported repeatedly that M23 receives “external support” from Rwanda, including troop reinforcements, tactical advice, and advanced military hardware.
 Human Rights Watch accused M23 rebels of summary executions, rape, and forced recruitment in North Kivu.
 The M23 declared a ceasefire November 5, 2013 and a peace deal was signed with the government in December; however, the UN alleges that the M23 continues to recruit in Rwanda.

-9. Union of Congolese Patriots/Union des Patriots Congolais (UPC): An armed group situated in Ituri province, the UPC protects the interests of the ethnic Hema group.
-Thomas Lubanga Dyilo was the president and founder.
-This group split in two factions in late 2003: the UPC-K, led by Kisembo Bahemuka, and the UPC-L, led by Thomas Lubanga.
+6. Union of Congolese Patriots/Union des Patriots Congolais (UPC): Situated in Ituri province, the UPC protects the interests of the ethnic Hema group.
+Thomas Lubanga Dyilo was the founder and president (see below).
+This group split into two factions in late 2003: the UPC-L, led by original founder Thomas Lubanga and the new UPC-K, led by Kisembo Bahemuka.
+The group morphed into a political and militia group in 2003, primarily backed by ethnic Hema politicians and businesses (IRIN News).
+In 2006, the group won three National Assembly seats.

-11. Nationalist and Integrationist Front/Front des Nationalistes et Intégrationnistes (FNI): Established in 2002 in Ituri province, this armed group protects the interests of ethnic Lendu.
-It has support from Uganda and has carried out joint military operations with Ugandan troops.
-Former leader Ngudjolo Chui stood trial at the ICC for war crimes and crimes against humanity in November 2009 and was acquitted in 2012.
+9. Nationalist and Integrationist Front/Front des Nationalistes et Intégrationnistes (FNI): (inactive) FNI was established in 2002 in Ituri, a northeastern province on the border with Uganda.
+This armed group protected the interests of ethnic Lendu.
+It was supported by Uganda and carried out joint military operations with Ugandan troops.
+In November 2009, its former leader Ngudjolo Chui stood trial at the ICC for war crimes and crimes against humanity, but was acquitted for lack of evidence in 2012 (BBC).

-12. People’s Armed Forces of Congo/Forces Armées du Peuple Congolais (FAPC): Established in 2003 with support from the Ugandan government, FAPC is an armed Ituri group situated in northeastern Congo.
-Original leader Jerome Kakwavu Bukande was integrated into FARDC as a general in 2005.
-In April 2010, he was arrested by judicial authorities in Kinshasa on war-crimes charges for rape and torture.
-He is the first general to be arrested in the DRC on charges of rape.
+11. People’s Armed Forces of Congo/Forces Armées du Peuple Congolais (FAPC) (inactive): In 2005, original leader Jerome Kakwavu Bukande was integrated into FARDC as a general.
+Following Bukande, FAPC rebels surrendered their weapons and joined the national army.
+In April 2010, judicial authorities in Kinshasa arrested Bukande on charges of rape and torture.
+He is the first general in the DRC to be arrested for rape (Trial International).

-13. Forces des Défenses des Intérets du Peuple Congolais (FDIPC): A small self-defence group of armed Hutu youth under spokesperson Jackson Baharunye.
-The FDIPC was formed in April 2013 to expel M23 forces from the country.
+12. Forces des Défenses des Intérets du Peuple Congolais (FDIPC): A small self-defence group of armed Hutu youth under spokesperson Jackson Baharunye, the FDIPC was formed in April 2013 to expel M23 forces from the country in collaboration with the Congolese Army.
+Human rights organizations have alleged that FDIPC fighters used kidnapping as a strategy.
+In April 2015, FDIPC commander Jean Emmanuel Biriko, his wife, and other fighters were charged with kidnapping (Human Rights Watch).
+Despite the commander’s arrest, the kidnapping persisted.

 Foreign Armed Forces

-16. Allied Democratic Forces (ADF): Founded in Uganda to oppose the Ugandan government, the ADF came to the DRC in the mid-1990s.
-Led by Jaber Ali Nansa it operates primarily in the North Kivu province and is estimated to have between 1,200 and 2,500 fighters.
+18. Allied Democratic Forces (ADF): Founded in 1995 to oppose the Ugandan government, the ADF is based in the mountainous Uganda-DRC border area in northeast DRC.
+Led by Supreme Leader Jaber Ali Nansa and military commander Hood Lukwago, it operates primarily in the North Kivu province and was estimated to have between 1,200 and 2,500 fighters in 2013.
 According to the UN Group of Experts ADF became stronger and more aggressive in 2013.
-In 2014, the Congolese army dealt heavy blows to ADF.
+In 2014, the Congolese army, FARDC, dealt heavy blows to ADF causing a reduction in troops.
+In 2015, Jamil Mukulu, the ADF’s leaer, was arrested and extradited to Uganda.

-18. Forces Nationales de Libération (FNL): The FNL, led by Aloys Nzamapenaoperates, with approximately 300 combatants who are recruited from Burundi.
-The FNL has, at times, collaborated with the FDLR and has attacked the DRC government and MONUSCO.
+20. Forces Nationales de Libération (FNL): The FNL, led by Aloys Nzamapena, operated with approximately 300 combatants recruited from Burundi.
+At times the FNL collaborated with the FDLR and attacked the DRC government and MONUSCO.

 2015 Militias carried out campaigns of intimidation, with North and South Kivu hit particularly hard.
 In these two provinces, the ADF and FDLR targeted civilians.
 According to MONUSCO, the ADF had killed 347 civilians between October 2014 and June 2015 (Report of Secretary General June 26 2015, p.
 04).
 Other militia groups, including Mai Mai militias, the FRPI, and the LRA, also remained active in the eastern region.
 Increasingly, according to Human Rights Watch, militia groups were turning to kidnapping to instill fear and raise funds.
 HRW estimated that at least 175 people were abducted this year (Human Rights Watch).